-1) Only PCSMs with a current HAPAS certificate shall be used for the permanent reinstatement of openings.
+Only PCSMs with a current HAPAS certificate shall be used for the permanent reinstatement of openings not greater than two square metres.

 PCSMs shall be stored, transported, handled and used strictly in accordance with the manufacturer's requirements contained in the HAPAS certificate for that material.